AmrAnwar/cataloge-flask-web-app-udacity-project-/README.md

 ## About the project :
-it's flask website for Items Categories and CRUD operations on it .
+it's flask(python 2.7) website for Items Categories and CRUD operations on it .

 **To run the Website after cloning the project file , write the following in the terminal**
 -  `sudo pip install virtualenv`